nih-fmrif/NIMH_repro_2017_03/_episodes/18-pandas.md

 ~~~
 {: .output}

-This alternative syntax has the advantage of not causing subtle bugs occurring
-due to the fact that an attribute may have the same name as a method.
-This is
-should be used for assigning values to new columns.
+This alternative syntax should be used for assigning values to new columns:

 ~~~
 df_pheno['age_in_ten_years'] = df_pheno.age + 10